XiaoGeNintendo/public-resource-hut/README.md

 Submit a Issue if you really have some problems about them.

 # Pokemon Cries
-All the Pokemon Cries in mp3.
+All the Pokemon Cries in mp3 32000Hz.

-The original ogg file is by [Veekun](https://veekun.com/).
+The original ogg 32728Hz files are by [Veekun](https://veekun.com/).

+Conversation is done using [FFMPeg](http://ffmpeg.org/)

 pokémon (C) 1995 pokémon, nintendo, game freak, creatures